protocol docs

 hookData

-Arbitrary bytes the router passes to the hook — we use it to encode the buyer address.
+Arbitrary bytes the router passes to the hook — used to encode the buyer address.

 Tier